-In other words, even if the targeting selected by an advertiser is not designating racial or gender bias (for example), but the Facebook algorithms and data science determine that a specific gender or race is more likely to find the ad relevant, is that good or bad?
+In other words, even if the targeting selected by an advertiser is not designating a gender bias (for example), but the Facebook algorithms and data science determine that a specific gender is more likely to find the ad relevant, is that good or bad?

-As an advertiser, I like the idea of generating the greatest results with the lowest cost.
+As an advertiser, I like the idea of generating better results with the lowest cost.

 Avid hiker, bicyclist, motorcyclist and long-time advertising pro.
 Founder of Skyworks Marketing, Nonprofit Fire and Our Ventura TV (cable TV).
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.
 Skyworks Marketing provides video advertising and lead generation services.
 We create custom marketing funnels that provide the highest-quality leads and sales.